A native West Virginian, Sheldon creates non-fiction experiences about roots, identity and change in Central Appalachia.

 Her previous work has covered the Department of Homeland Security's policy of family detention, prison conditions in Gaza and the deteriorating environmental conditions on the Gulf Coast.
 Her work has appeared on Democracy Now!, GritTV with Laura Flanders, Current TV, Electronic Intifada, SF Bay View, CommonDreams, and local PBS programming.
 Her current project, Buckjumping, dives into a never before-seen side of New Orleans through the lens of its most democratic cultural art form: dance.
 From second lines to drag to high school marching bands, the film paints a dynamic portrait of a city’s spirituality, resilience and resourcefulness.

-Kerrin Sheldon is a writer, director and cinematographer behind documentary productions in 25 countries for clients that include CNN, the New York Times Op-Docs, Mashable, Marriott, Budweiser, Facebook and Renaissance Hotels.
-He is the director of photography and producer behind the Netflix Original Short Documentary, "Heroin(e)."
+Kerrin Sheldon is an Academy Award-nominated writer, director, producer and cinematographer.
+Sheldon has been behind documentary productions in 25 countries for clients that include CNN, the New York Times Op-Docs, Mashable, Marriott, Budweiser, Facebook and Renaissance Hotels.
+He is the director of photography and producer behind the Oscar-nominated Netflix Original Short Documentary, "Heroin(e)."
+He’s also the producer and director of photography of “Recovery Boys,” a Netflix Original feature documentary follows four men in recovery from opioid addiction.
 Sheldon has traveled the world making films for some of the top brands in the world, and now is looking to return home to showcase his home state of West Virginia.
 Kerrin is the co-founder of "Humanity" and an editor on the interactive documentary, "Hollow," about life in McDowell County, W.Va.
-Currently, he is the director of photography and co-producer on "Rescue Breath" (2017), and is working on several scripts and films in Appalachia.

 Deborah S. Esquenazi is a documentary filmmaker, radio producer, curator and journalist.
 Her work explores the intersections of mythology & justice, identity & power.
 She is a Rockwood JustFilms Ford Foundation Fellow, 2016; Firelight Media Lab Fellow, 2016; Artist-in-Residence at the Mexican-American Cultural Center in Austin, 2016-18; Sundance Creative Producing Fellow, 2015; Sundance Documentary Film Fellow, 2014.
 Her projects have received support from Humanities Texas, Sundance Institute in association with JustFilms Ford Foundation and Open Society Foundation, Chicken & Egg Pictures, IFP, Arcus Fund, Paul Robeson Fund, and many others.
 Her debut feature documentary, "Southwest of Salem," premiered at the 2016 Tribeca Film Festival to critical acclaim, and is a reinvestigation into the bizarre allegations waged against the ‘San Antonio Four’ during the ’Satanic Panic’ of the 1980-90’s.